 And remember, you need both kW and kWh specifications to get an accurate quote on a battery.

 Yep!
-As demand for affordable home batteries continues to grow across Australia and the world, competition is only going to get more fierce — which is great for us consumers.
+As demand for affordable home batteries continues to grow across Australia and the world, manufacturing efficiencies and competition is only getting more fierce — which is great for us consumers.

 Yes – but you may need to change your inverter.
 Hybrid inverters allow you to add batteries to your existing systems by connecting them to the grid.
 Alternatively you may need to add a battery inverter instead.
 Get 3 quotes from qualified installers to assess your situation.